 # Specific- What are the exact goals that you wish to achieve?
 The more specific your description, the more are the chances that you will achieve exactly those goals.

 # Timely- Determine the amount of time within which you are supposed to reach your goal.
-This can be done very effectively if you divide your goal into small parts and establish deadlines for each smaller part.
+It can be done very effectively if you divide your goal into small parts and establish deadlines for each smaller part.

 2. You are confused about your ideal buyers

-If you are not yet sure who is your ideal buyer, just STOP.
+If you are not yet sure who is your ideal buyer, just STOP..

 Inbound marketing is done to attract ideal buyers that will convert at the end of the funnel.
-If you don’t know whom to attract, you cannot create contents that will act as lead magnets.
-Your lack of knowledge about your ideal buyers will put you in a fix when it comes to doing personalized nurturing activities and communicating with your leads.
+If you don’t know whom to attract, you cannot create content pieces that will be your actual lead magnets.

 Get closer than ever to your customers.
 So close that you tell them what they need well before they realize it themselves. ~ Steve Jobs

 Include demographic and firmographic details that you expect your ideal buyers to have.
 Have segments created properly to distinguish who are good leads and which ones will never convert?
-Only when you learn about your ideal buyers in details, you can formulate a strategy that will be hyper-targeted, personalized, and relevant.Knowing your right customers lead to increased conversions.
-Click To Tweet
+Only when you learn about your ideal buyers in detail can you formulate a strategy that will be hyper-targeted, personalized, and relevant.

 3. You don’t publish content regularly